haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 After some back and forth I opted for the third option.
 I left Lima and put myself on the Gringo trail headed for Cusco.

 In the last few weeks I've been to Ica, Arequipa, Puno and now Cusco.
 Having an exit plan has felt nice.
-I've felt more optimistic and at ease knowing an end was just around the corner.
+I've felt more optimistic and at ease knowing an end is just around the corner.

-Tommorow I fly from Cusco to Vancouver.
+Tomorrow I fly from Cusco to Vancouver.
 I'm excited 😎.

 ## Post-Trip

 It's been interesting being morphed by travel.

-Starting starry-eyed and excited in Colombia -> Leaving jaded and confused.
+Starting starry-eyed and excited in Colombia to leaving jaded and confused.

 Here's been some of my takeaways: